nqminds/.github/.github/ISSUE_TEMPLATE/design_review.md

 ## Dependencies & Technologies

-_Any new tools, libraries, or frameworks?_
+_Any new or removed tools, libraries, or frameworks?_

 ## Technical Approach

 _Bullet points on how this will be built.
 Tools, languages, data flow etc._

+## Justification of technical approach

+_Why have you used this approach?
+What considerations lead to this solution?_

 ## Assumptions / Risks / Open Questions